LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ### Basic use of the DataFrame reader and writer with Parquet:

 Data formats make an important part of data platforms.
-Apache Parquet is one of the preferred data formats when using Apache Spark for data analysis.
+Apache Parquet is one of the preferred data file formats when using Apache Spark for data analysis.
-Apache ORC is another data format that shares many of the characteristics of Parquet, see also [Parquet-ORC note](Spark_ORC_vs_Parquet.md)
+Apache ORC is another data file format that shares many of the characteristics of Parquet, see also [Parquet-ORC note](Spark_ORC_vs_Parquet.md)
 Some key features of Parquet are:
   - it is a columnar format